Mission

 The small-scale forestry carbon financing gap

-The above factors such as these have created a forestry carbon financing gap, whereby project organizers are able often able to obtain a fair per-tonne price, at an early stage, and at volume – but rarely, if ever, are they able to attain all of these factors at the same time.
+The above set of factors has created a financing gap for community-focused forestry carbon projects, whereby project organizers are able often able to obtain a fair per-tonne price, at an early stage, and at volume – but rarely, if ever, are they able to attain all of these factors at the same time.
 If this problem were solved, then the proven and multifaceted solution of small-scale forestry could rapidly expand, thereby lifting the poorest out of poverty, mitigating climate change, enhancing food security, and restoring landscapes at a much larger scale.

-COTAP is founded on the belief that this gap, though very understandable, is an unacceptable market failure given forestry carbon projects’ ability to reach and empower the world’s most vulnerable populations.
+COTAP is founded on the belief that this financing gap, though understandable, is an unacceptable market failure – and a humanitarian injustice – given forestry carbon projects’ proven ability to reach and empower the world’s most vulnerable populations.
 Who does COTAP believe can fill this gap?
-Individuals in developed countries.
-Virtually all individuals in developed countries have unavoidable carbon footprints, and many people are highly concerned about global warming, global poverty, or both.
+Individuals and organizations in developed countries.
+Virtually all individuals in developed countries have unavoidable carbon footprints, and most are highly concerned about global warming, global poverty, or both.

 The need for a crowdfunding intermediary